-Professional discipline and regulatory work: Alan acts in cases concerning doctors, dentists and police officers.
+Professional discipline and regulatory work: Alan acts in cases concerning doctors, dentists, solicitors, police officers and other professionals.

-Inquests: Alan usually acts for those whose actions/failings are the focus of the hearing.
+Inquests: Alan is usually instructed for persons whose actions / alleged failings are the focus of the hearing.

 Alan has been consistently ranked by both the leading legal directories as a Tier 1 junior in professional discipline.
 He was shortlisted for Professional Discipline and Regulatory Law Junior of the Year at The Legal 500 UK Bar Awards 2022.
 A solicitor quoted in the current edition of The Legal 500 notes that, “he can diffuse the stickiest of issues when presenting a case.”